VladCatanea/chess_engine/README.md

 1. Drag and drop to move chess pieces
 2. **u** key undos the last move
 3. up and down arrow keys scroll through the move log on the right side of the board.
+4. mouse wheel can also be used to scroll through the move log